Evidence of dynamical dark energy found via the DESI DR2 Lyman$\alpha$ forest: Standard cosmological background and the CDM framework

-While the $\Lambda$CDM model assumes a constant vacuum energy ($\omega=-1$), theoretical and observational considerations motivate scenarios in which the dark energy equation of state (EoS) varies with time.
-For a general EoS $\omega(z)$, the dark energy density evolves according to
+While the $\Lambda$CDM model assumes a constant vacuum energy ($w=-1$), theoretical and observational considerations suggest that there are scenarios in which the DE EoS varies with time.
+For a general EoS $w(z)$, the DE density evolves according to